MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 ***Foyer*** is refining the design of the interfaces for querying.
 It will combine the current complex interfaces like `get()`, `obtain()`, and `fetch()`.
 (Don't worry if you are not familiar with other APIs.
 They will soon become things of the past.)

-With the new design, you can use `get()` API to query entryes through a `Future` that returns a result of optilnal entry like with any other cache library .
+With the new design, you can use `get()` API to query entries through a `Future` that returns a result of optilnal entry like with any other cache library .
 And `.fetch_on_miss()` API can be applied before awaiting the `Future` to achieve the same functionality as the current `fetch()` API.
 For example:

 ```rust
 // Get an result of an optional entry.